Garth Marenghi

-Garth Marenghi is a fictional horror author created by English comedian Matthew Holness.
+Garth Marenghi is a fictional horror author created by British comedian Matthew Holness.
 He is depicted as a conceited hack writer, who remains blissfully (or even wilfully) unaware of his lack of talent.
 Holness has used Marenghi as the framing device for a number of horror parody works, which the character presents as the products of his own supposed genius.

 The character has appeared in two stage shows, the Perrier Award-nominated Garth Marenghi's Fright Knight and Perrier Award-winning Garth Marenghi's Netherhead, and the Channel 4 TV series Garth Marenghi's Darkplace and Man to Man with Dean Learner.

 After winning the Perrier Award, the creators confounded media sources by refusing to speak out of character, or give real names or backgrounds.

 Character

 Garth Marenghi is a spoof pulp horror author; his act and his works are considered a parody of the horror genre.

 The character is highly conceited and narcissistic, often described through epithets such as "the dream weaver", "shaman", "titan of terror", "The One Man Fear Factory", “The Fright Honourable”, and "master of the macabre."
 Marenghi speaks in an exaggerated, doltish South Eastern accent, possibly located around Romford, Essex, or Leytonstone.
 Rather like E. L. Wisty, arguably the accent might have associations with an odd, imbecilic pub bore: somebody that one might avoid.
 The accent comically undermines the often pretentious, absurd and grandiose things the character says.
 In interviews, he compares himself positively with James Joyce, Shakespeare, Leonardo da Vinci, and Jesus.

 Despite this, Marenghi displays a general ignorance of many subjects of which he claims knowledge.
 He claims to be self-taught, having left school young ("I knew by the age of eight that my education had finished"), and despite his claims to being a literary genius he rarely reads books.
 When he needs to learn about a subject, he will "hire someone to go and find out about it."
 In both stage shows, in the official website, and in numerous interviews he claims to have written more books than he has read.

 Marenghi displays other traits including sexism, xenophobia, and extreme paranoia.
 Darkplace protagonist Rick Dagless is largely characterized as an author insert of Marenghi, drawing on his own insecurities and experiences in writing him.
 During the Darkplace Illuminatum DVD feature Marenghi comments "In many ways he is an extension of my own natural abilities.
 He's got a little more than me.
 He is a little more tragic than I am, as a character.
 He's seen the dark side.
 A little too much."

 He is depicted as married with four daughters, though disappointed at not having a son.
 The Darkplace episode "Skipper the Eye Child" explains this, and references this in its plot with Dagless shown as having a deceased son who was half boy, half grasshopper.